-Our application engineers design your pump in order to find the most fitting solution considering efficiency, reliability, MTBF and your budget.
-Our pump portfolio is specifically designed to meet the requirements of two markets: Oil Production and Geothermal Energy Production.
-In combination with our Electrical Systems series as well as our monitoring software, we are able to increase your pump system efficiency through a continuous monitoring evaluation and improvement process.
+Our application engineers design your pumping system in order to find the most fitting solution considering reliability, MTBF, efficiency and your budget.
+Our pump portfolio is specifically selected to meet the requirements of three markets: Oil Production, Geothermal Energy and Water Production.
+In combination with our ElektroMotion Technology as well as our smartMonitoring software, we are able to increase your pump system efficiency through a continuous monitoring and improvement process.
 These innovative concepts are known as “Industry 4.0”, developed and made in Germany.
-Be part of this success story with Oil Dynamics.

 Horizontal Thrust Chamber (HTC) Assembly area.